ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-5.md

 }
 ```

 This is a generic data broker.
-As long as we stick to naming convertions - controllers with a path *API/DataClassName/xxx*.
+As long as we stick to naming convertions - controllers with a path *API/DataClassName/xxx* - we can use boilerplate code.
 1. `GetRecordName` gets the record class name.
 2. The service gets the `HttpClient` registered in the Services container.